gmhafiz/go8/README.md

 ## Router

 Router multiplexer or mux is created for use by `Domain`.
-While [chi](https://github.com/go-chi/chi) library is being used here, you can swap out the router tto an alternative one when assigning `s.router` field.
+While [chi](https://github.com/go-chi/chi) library is being used here, you can swap out the router to an alternative one when assigning `s.router` field.
 However, you will need to adjust how you register your handlers in each domain.

 ## Domain